 Swedish Meatballs

-On a recent trip to Sweden I ate plenty of delicious food.
-But I knew I couldn’t leave the country without finding the very best Swedish Meatballs around.
+My family comes from Gotland, Sweden, so on a recent trip to Sweden I knew I couldn’t leave the country without finding the very best Swedish Meatballs around.

 Every restaurant claims to have the best meatballs, so I knew I’d have to dig a little deeper if I wanted to find the most authentic Swedish Meatballs in Sweden.